fabioacp/academy/classes/06class/lambda/README.md

 }
 ```

-This mode is normally used to test a function, but in a daily basis, this is not the most common way to consume this service.

-In the Asynchronous mode, the Lambda Function is normally invoked by an event on the AWS ecosystem.
-An event like a new file in a S3 bucket, a new update on your dynamodb or new data being loaded in Kinesis are good examples of asynchronous Lambda invocation.
+In the Asynchronous mode, the Lambda Function is normally invoked by an event in the AWS ecosystem.
+An event like a new file in a S3 bucket, a new update on your dynamodb or new new message ina SQS queue are good examples of asynchronous Lambda invocation.

 In this mode, the Lambda is invoked similar to the synchronous mode, but in this case, there is no wait for the Lambda response.
 For this kind of invocation, Lambda places the event in a queue and only returns a success reponse without any additional information.